Health insurance in Portugal

 The system is advantageous in that almost anyone paying social security – and their dependent family members – can be covered by health insurance in Portugal but recently the government had to introduce fees for certain services, with only basic treatments for free and some treatments now carrying hefty fees.
 Unlike in the UK where residents pay a set medical fee regardless of cost, Portugal's health insurance typically covers a percentage, meaning personal costs are subject to the cost of medicine or treatment.
 For those with ongoing health issues or expensive medicine, in some cases private health insurance in Portugal may provide more coverage.

-Registering for health insurance in Portugal
+Registering for Portuguese health insurance

 If you are working in Portugal, your employer should automatically enrol you and arrange payments into the social security system in Portugal, after which you can get health insurance in Portugal.
 Self-employed people, however, will need to register with the Social Security Institute (Instituto da Solidariedade e da Segurança Social) themselves before apply for health insurance in Portugal.